 2.2.
-The AP-5000 and the Environment
+The AP-7000 and the Environment

-The AP-5000 is designed to be fully submerged in water and is rated to IP68, that is to say, it is rated for continual immersion to a depth of 30 meters, and short term immersion (less than 12 hours) to 100 meters.
-During deployment, the AP-5000 can be suspended by the Extension Cable, but in order to provide a fail-safe for the plug and socket, always use a mounting bracket and Ty-wrap the Extension Cable to the bracket just above the plug.
+The AP-7000 is designed to be fully submerged in water and is rated to IP68, that is to say, it is rated for continual immersion to a depth of 30 meters, and short term immersion (less than 12 hours) to 100 meters.
+During deployment, the AP-7000 can be suspended by the Extension Cable, but in order to provide a fail-safe for the plug and socket, always Ty-wrap the Extension Cable to the bracket just above the plug.